2020 GrowFL Florida Companies to Watch Applications Have Closed

 Companies from across the state and all industries may participate.
 Selection is based on steady growth in employee counts and revenue as well as strength in leadership, corporate culture, community support and philanthropy, innovation in management or technology, or other factors that contribute to an outstanding organization.

-All Finalists that complete a Round 2 application will be judged by a select panel of economic development, education and entrepreneurial leaders from throughout Florida.
-Companies will also go through a due diligence process prior to being selected as a honoree of the 2020 GrowFL Florida Companies to Watch.
+After the closing date, applications will be judged by a select panel of economic development, education and entrepreneurial leaders from throughout Florida to determine the finalists.
+Finalists will go through a due diligence process prior to being selected as a honoree of the 2020 GrowFL Florida Companies to Watch.

 - Please note that the application process will not run on a mobile device.
 Please prepare to complete your application on a computer.